 Biopharming

 Producing therapeutic proteins in transgenic farm animals is sometimes called ‘biopharming’.
 Currently, research groups around the world are investigating whether transgenic animals such as goats, cattle, pigs, rabbits and chickens can be used to produce therapeutic proteins.
-The animals are used as sterile bioreactors to produce large, complex proteins or proteins that can’t be made in other cell systems.
+The animals are used as sterile12 bioreactors to produce large, complex proteins or proteins that can’t be made in other cell systems.

 Making therapeutic proteins in transgenic cows

 Scientists at AgResearch have generated transgenic cows that produce myelin basic protein (MBP) in their milk.
 MBP is part of the insulating layer that surrounds nerves.
 In patients with multiple sclerosis, this insulating layer is gradually destroyed, which prevents the nerves from communicating.
-Treatment with human MBP may help reduce symptoms of multiple sclerosis.
+Treatment with human MBP may help reduce symptoms of multiple sclerosis13.

 Advantages and disadvantages of making proteins in cows